Freelance Writing Weekend Jumpstart

 Besides writing and teaching, Diana’s favorite things include: coffee, naps, travel, beaches, red wine, dark chocolate, Swedish fish, reading, running, dancing, playing with her dog, telling inspiring stories, and making people (especially her husband) laugh.

 Email Diana with questions about the course and your sample email pitch before you send it to an editor.

-Sign up for Diana's freelance writing e-newsletter to get more of her advice delivered to your inbox weekly.
+Sign up for Diana's freelance writing tips e-newsletter to get more of her advice delivered to your inbox weekly.

 StartWhat to Expect: Send Your First Pitch with These Exercises